 If you don’t have a food processor, you can use a blender.
 You may need to add a little liquid to get it moving.

-If the red chili sauce has too much chile flavor, you may feel like it’s bitter.
-If the strong taste of red chiles is too much, you can try adding one or more other ingredients.
+If the red chili salsa has too much chile flavor, it may taste a little bitter to you.
+The lime juice tends to tone it down.
+But, if the strong taste of red chiles is too much, you can try adding one or more other ingredients.